Difference Between Symmetric and Asymmetric Key Encryption

-Asymmetric Key Encryption is based on public and private key encryption technique.
+Asymmetric Key Encryption: Asymmetric Key Encryption is based on public and private key encryption techniques.
 It uses two different key to encrypt and decrypt the message.
-It is more secure than symmetric key encryption technique but is much slower.
+It is more secure than the symmetric key encryption technique but is much slower.

 |Symmetric Key Encryption||Asymmetric Key Encryption|